 - increasing the number of female students by 20 percent;

-- increasing student financial aid from $10 million to $36 million and creating Presidential Scholar program;
+- increasing student financial aid from $10 million to $36 million and creating the Presidential Scholar program;

 - developing a music theory and technology program for visually impaired students;